 3. Small-flowered herbs:

 Zucchini plants fall prey to several different pests, including aphids, whiteflies, spider mites, and others.
 Young plants are especially vulnerable.
 Thankfully, there are many species of beneficial insects that readily make a meal out of these common pests.
-By companion planting your zucchini crop with small-flowered herbs such as oregano, dill, fennel, and thyme, you’ll be providing nectar and pollen for tiny parasitic wasps, ladybugs, lacewings, and other predators of these garden pests.
+By companion planting your zucchini crop with small-flowered fragrant herbs such as oregano, dill, basil, fennel, and thyme, you’ll be providing nectar and pollen for tiny parasitic wasps, ladybugs, lacewings, and other predators of these garden pests.
 Surround your zucchini plants with flowering herbs each season or edge your raised beds with them.
 Just remember to stop harvesting the herbs by early summer so they have enough time to bloom and produce nectar.

 Zucchini companion plants for soil health